[from] Etchings to Rexroth 1986 [P77208–P77232; complete]

 He had also been aware for some time that his drawings and his paintings differed in terms of imagery, the drawings being looser and more gestural than the paintings.
 He decided that the way forward would be to try to use the imagery of the drawings in the paintings.
 The results of this change of approach were first shown in his solo exhibition at Mary Boone Gallery, New York in March 1987.

 While Marden had been making quite freely executed drawings since the early 1970s, his approach to mark-making now had a calligraphic feel.
 In autumn 1984 Marden had visited an exhibition held jointly at the Japan House Gallery and the Asia Society Galleries, New York, titled Masters of Japanese Calligraphy 8th–19th Century (Oct.
 1984–Jan.
-1985).
-He had previously rejected oriental culture as being irrelevant to his vision but now it acted as a catalyst.
-He visited the exhibition on repeated occasions and his interest in calligraphy and oriental culture was further enhanced by a visit he made with his family to Thailand that Christmas.
+1985), and he returned to see it several times.
 Marden had the idea that he would train to be a calligrapher but was disappointed when he was told, erroneously as it turned out, that being left-handed would make this impossible.
 The ‘Etchings to Rexroth’ developed from this interest.

 During his visit to Asia Marden made many drawings using sticks dipped in ink.
 A number of these were done before nature and often one drawing was made on top of another, producing layers of images which gradually merged and became interwoven.
 He continued this practice on his visit to the island of Hydra in Greece, where he has a house and studio.
 What particularly pleased Marden was the spiralling effect in the drawings.
 Rather than depicting motifs, Marden considers that he acts as a transmitter for the energy he senses before nature.
 As he stated to Lewison (1992, p.48):